-Treatment of your arrhythmia may involve one or more doctors and specialists.
-If you also have heart disease, you may need to see a doctor who specializes in heart disease.
-If your arrhythmia is not a health concern, you may not require any specialists.
-The following are some of the professionals that may be involved in the diagnosis and treatment of your arrhythmia.
+Getting treatment for your arrhythmia may involve seeing many doctors and specialists.
+If you also have heart disease, you may need to see a doctor who specializes in that.
+If your arrhythmia isn’t a health concern, you may not need to see any specialists.

 Your primary care doctor may refer you to a cardiologist for further evaluation and treatment.
-A cardiologist is a specialist who cares for people who have heart problems, including arrhythmias.
-A cardiologist will likely conduct a variety of diagnostic tests and procedures to determine if you have an arrhythmia, what part of your heart is affected, and the severity of your condition.
+A cardiologist is a doctor who specializes in heart issues, including arrhythmias.
+Your cardiologist will likely conduct a variety of diagnostic tests to determine if you have an arrhythmia, what part of your heart is affected, and the severity of your condition.

 Your primary care doctor or cardiologist may refer you to an electrophysiologist.
-These doctors are cardiologists who specialize in the care and treatment of arrhythmias.
-They may prescribe a course of treatment and relay that information to your general practitioner for your extended care, or they may serve as your primary doctor when it comes to your arrhythmia.
+This doctor is a cardiologist who specializes in the care and treatment of arrhythmias.
+They may prescribe a course of treatment and relay that information to your general practitioner for your extended care, or they may serve as your primary doctor for your arrhythmia.

-When you make your appointment, ask if there are any pre-appointment restrictions.
+When you make an appointment, ask if there are any pre-appointment restrictions.
 For example, you might be asked to restrict your diet if your doctor plans to draw blood for certain tests.

-When you visit your doctor, it is important to come prepared with some basic information he or she will need to make a proper diagnosis.
-Having this information written down will save time and ensure that you don’t forget anything important.
+When you see your doctor, it’s important to bring information they’ll need to make a proper diagnosis.
+Having this information written down will save time and help prevent you from forgetting anything important.

-The following information will help your doctor make an accurate diagnosis:
+Bring the following information to help your doctor make an accurate diagnosis:

 - a description of your symptoms

-- what you are doing when they happen
+- what you’re doing when you get symptoms

 - What is the likely cause of my symptoms?